domRiddle/ASF/Commands.md

 All commands are case-insensitive, but their arguments (such as bot names) are usually case-sensitive.

 `<Bots>` argument is optional in all commands.
 When specified, command is executed on given bots.
 When omitted, command is executed on current bot that receives the command.
 In other words, `status A` sent to bot `B` is the same as sending `status` to bot `A`, bot `B` in this case acts only as a proxy.
+This can also be used for sending commands to bots that are unavailable otherwise, for example starting stopped bots, or executing actions on your main account (that you're using for executing the commands).

 **Access** of the command defines **minimum** `EPermission` of `SteamUserPermissions` that is required to use the command, with an exception of `Owner` which is `SteamOwnerID` defined in global configuration file (and highest permission available).